Modular proximal optimization for multidimensional total-variation regularization: Prox operators for multidimensional TV

 where $\vx_{i,:}$ denotes the $i$-th row of $\mx$, and $\vx_{:,j}$ its $j$-th column.
 The corresponding $\tvell_{p,q}^{\twod}$-proximity problem is

 where we use the Frobenius norm $\frob{\mx} = \sqrt{\sum_{ij}x_{i,j}^2} = \enorm{\vect(\mx)}$, where $\vect(\mx)$ is the vectorization of $\mx$.
 Using~\eqref{eq:13}, problem~\eqref{eq:14} becomes

 where the parentheses make explicit that $\tvell^{\twod}_{p,q}$ is a combination of two regularizers: one acting over the rows and the other over the columns.
-Formulation~\eqref{eq:16} fits the model solvable by PD or DR, though with an important difference: each of the two regularizers that make up $\tvell^{\twod}_{p,q}$ is itself composed of a sum of several ($n$ or $m$) 1D-TV regularizers.
+Formulation~\eqref{eq:16} fits the model solvable by the strategies presented above, though with an important difference: each of the two regularizers that make up $\tvell^{\twod}_{p,q}$ is itself composed of a sum of several ($n$ or $m$) 1D-TV regularizers.
 Moreover, each of the 1D row (column) regularizers operates on a different row (columns), and can thus be solved independently.